brucellino/ansible-role-consul/README.md

 2. Other necessary tools (`consul-template`, `vault`)
 3. Consul TLS and gossip secrets read from Vault

+There is experimental support for joining wifi networks.

 ## Requirements

 <!-- Any pre-requisites that may not be covered by Ansible itself or the role should